package base:intrinsics

 prefetch_write_instruction :: proc(address: rawptr, #const locality: i32 /* 0..=3 */) {…}

-The prefetch_read_instruction intrinsic is a hint to the code gnerator to insert a prefetch instruction if supported; otherwise, it is a no-op.
+The prefetch_* intrinsic are a hint to the code generator to insert a prefetch instruction if supported; otherwise, it is a no-op.
 Prefetches have no affect on the behaviour of the program but can change its performance characteristics.

 The locality parameter must be a constant integer, and its temporal locality value ranges from 0 (no locality) to 3 (extremely local, keep in cache).